GriffithUniLibrary/research-data-management/content/6-eResearch.md

 ---

 The following content has been adapted from the [eResearch Services at Griffith University](https://www.griffith.edu.au/eresearch-services) pages.
-Please refer to these webpagea for more detail.
+Please refer to these webpages for more detail.

 {% include figure.html img="2022-08-data-storage.jpg" alt="File and folder images" caption="eResearch services" width="100%" %}